 Former Michigan quarterback Cade McNamara announces transfer to Iowa football

 Former Michigan quarterback Cade McNamara announced his transfer to Iowa via his Twitter account.
+The news was first reported by David Eickholt of 247sports and Pete Thamel of ESPN.
 During his career at Michigan, McNamara passed for over 3,000 yards and held a 3:1 touchdown to interception ratio.
 He will have two years of eligibility remaining.

 McNamara is most notable for leading Michigan to the 2021 Big Ten championship and College Football Playoff as the staring quarterback.
 During 2021 he passed for 2,576 yards, 15 touchdowns and six interceptions while completing 64% of his passes.
 However, he lost a starting quarterback battle with current Michigan starter JJ McCarthy early in the 2022 season and served as Michigan's backup; his season later ended to a knee injury.

 His commitment to Iowa is the first of likely several additions via the NCAA transfer portal.
 Currently, Iowa's had three players announce intent to transfer: quarterback Alex Padilla, wide receiver Keagan Johnson and offensive lineman Josh Volk.
 Within Iowa's quarterback room, it's undetermined if incumbent starter Spencer Petras will return for the 2023 season, the Hawkeyes also have redshirt freshman Joe Labas and true freshman Carson May.